WARNINGS AND PRECAUTIONS

 MOST COMMON ADVERSE REACTIONS (≥5%): urinary tract infections, nasopharyngitis, upper respiratory tract infections

 Empagliflozin: Coadministration with diuretics may enhance the potential for volume depletion.

 Linagliptin: The efficacy of linagliptin may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
 Alternative treatments should be used.

 USE IN SPECIAL POPULATIONS

-GLYXAMBI is not recommended during the second and third trimesters of pregnancy based on animal data showing adverse renal effects.
+Pregnancy: GLYXAMBI is not recommended, especially during the second and third trimesters.

-Empagliflozin, a component of GLYXAMBI, is expected to have diminished efficacy in elderly patients with renal impairment.
-Urinary tract infections and volume depletion-related adverse reactions increased in patients ≥75 years treated with GLYXAMBI.
+Geriatric Use: GLYXAMBI is expected to have diminished efficacy in elderly patients with renal impairment.
+Renal function should be assessed more frequently in elderly patients.
+The incidence of volume depletion-related adverse reactions and urinary tract infections increased in patients ≥75 years treated with empagliflozin.